 |Capital gain from asset held under trust in whole||Net consideration is utilised fully for acquiring another capital asset||Entire capital gain is deemed to have been applied for charitable and religious purpose and hence is exempt*|

 |Net consideration is utilised partially for acquiring another capital asset||Capital gain utilised in excess of cost of old asset transferred is considered to have been applied for charitable and religious purpose and is exempt*|

 *Only Charitable/ religious trust or institution registered under Section 12AA enjoys the exemption

 In order to be exempt, trust is required to apply at-least 85% of its income to charitable or religious purpose in India.
 As per the definition provided under tax provisions, charitable purpose includes the following:

-In addition, income utilised for purchase of capital asset, repayment of loan for purchase of capital asset, revenue expenditure and donation to trust registered under Section 12AA and Section 10(23C) shall also be treated as applied for charitable purpose and be exempt from tax.
+In addition, income utilised for purchase of capital asset, repayment of loan for purchase of capital asset, revenue expenditure and donation to trust registered under Section 12AA and Section 10(23C) shall also be treated as applied for charitable purposes and hence exempted from tax.

-If trust or institution is unable to apply 85% of its income from property held under trust, the income is still exempt if the following conditions are met.
+If a trust or institution is unable to apply 85% of its income from property held under them, the income is still exempt if the following conditions are met.

 Let us understand the 2 scenarios a little more in detail

 Income deemed to have been applied